Niseko Village used to be known as Niseko Higashiyama.

 A number of ski and snowboard equipment and wear rental facilities are available around the Niseko resort areas.

-There is no special snow park at Niseko Village during the main season but a number of activities are available including snowmobiling, first tracks cat skiing, cross-country, guided snowshoe tours, snow rafting, horseback riding and reindeer sledding.
+No specific Snow Park as such.
+There are a number of activities available including snowmobiling, first tracks cat skiing, cross-country, guided snowshoe tours, snow rafting and reindeer sledding.

 Niseko Village Ski Resort Season & Opening Times